MedhatHassan/PortSwiggerLabs/README.md

 - **Step-by-Step Guides:** Detailed step-by-step guides are provided for each lab, ensuring that you can easily follow along and learn at your own pace.

-- ** Scripts and codes:** for some labs to automate the exploitation proccess.
+- ** Scripts and codes:** for some labs to automate the exploitation process.

 - **Useful Resources:** We've curated additional resources and references related to web security testing, ensuring you have access to a wealth of information.